 Made with low carb vegetables, this coleslaw is perfect for those who follow a keto low carb diet.
 This recipe will be enough to serve 6 people and each serving will have around 6g net carbs.

-This sugar-free coleslaw will be an amazing addition to this DUTCH OVEN PULLED PORK RECIPE or any other pulled or braised meats.
+This sugar-free coleslaw will be an amazing addition to these BBQ KERO RIBS, DUTCH OVEN PULLED PORK RECIPE or any other pulled or braised meats.
 Not into pork or beef?
 Then try these chicken favorites - BAKED KETO BUFFALO WINGS or BUFFALO KETO CHICKEN TENDERS.
+Or, you can always make something simple as these delicious and nutritious KETO EGG MUFFINS to serve with our coleslaw on the side.

 When combined with dressing, cabbage (like other vegetables) will “sweat”, getting rid of the water that’s inside.
 So, it’s normal for coleslaw to get a little bit watery after a while.
 Make your coleslaw right before serving to make sure it won’t become too watery.
 Or, if you want to make it the day before, you can toss cabbage with some salt and let it sit at room temperature for up to 2 hours.
 Then, drain the water by squeezing with the hands, then mix with the dressing and the rest of the ingredients.
 Refrigerate before serving.